 Gigabit Broadband Voucher Scheme

-The voucher scheme enables businesses to claim up to £3,000 against the cost of a gigabit connection.
-Residents can claim for a voucher worth up to £500 as part of a group scheme that must include at least one business.
+The voucher scheme enables businesses to claim up to £2,500; Residents can claim for a voucher worth up to £500 as part of a group scheme that must include at least one business.

 The benefits for businesses